slavques/dietology_bot/README.md

 Add `--hint "ваше уточнение"` to simulate clarification requests.
 The script prints the JSON response from the OpenAI API.

+### Custom prompts

+All GPT prompts are stored in `bot/prompts.py`.
+There are separate constants for PRO and free tiers, currently containing the same text.
+Edit these strings manually to tweak recognition behavior.

+The hint prompts use placeholders:

+- `{context}` — previous JSON response if available.
+- `{hints}` — numbered list of earlier clarifications.
+- `{hint}` — the latest user clarification.

+These placeholders are filled automatically when the bot calls the OpenAI API.

 ### Manual database access